 WET SEASON: The wet season runs from July to September and tends to be actually hotter than the dry season.
 Hurricane season starts around August, with a higher likelihood of storms from August to September.
 Actual hurricanes are rare though, so it’s still a decent time to visit if you don’t mind periodic rain showers here and there throughout the day.

 DRY SEASON: The dry season is from December to May.
 Travelers will find cooler, more pleasant temperatures.
-While it remains pretty dry in May, the temps do start to heat up!
+Days can be hot and perfect for sunbathing, but nights can get chilly.

 The takeaway: Along with your warm-weather clothing, bring additional clothing to cover your bases.
 Bring something for the rain (if traveling during the wet season) and bring something light for those cooler nights.